tc-playground/linux-playground/kernel/pseudo-filesystems/proc/procfs.md

 ## Introduction

-The `proc` filesystem (`procfs`) is a special 'pseudo filesystem' in Unix-like operating systems that presents information about __processes__ and other system information in a hierarchical file-like structure using `virtual files`..
+The `proc` filesystem (`procfs`) is a special 'pseudo filesystem' in Unix-like operating systems that presents information about __processes__ and other system information in a hierarchical file-like structure using `virtual files`.

 The `proc` filesystem provides a method of communication between __kernel space__ and __user space__.
 For example, `ps` uses the proc file system to obtain its data, without using any specialized system calls.